-2023 2024 Active Employee 0.65% 0.65% Non-Employer Contributing Entity (State) 1.25% 1.25% Employers 0.75% 0.75% Federal/private Funding Remitted by Employers 1.25% 1.25% District's Measurement Year Employer Contribution ons \$ 620,194 District's Measurement Year Member Contributions 198,374 District's Measurement Year NECE (State) Contributions 748,359
+Contribution Rates

+2023 2024

+Active employee 0.65% 0.65%

+NECE (State) 1.25% 1.25%

+Employers 0.75% 0.75%

+Federal/private funding remitted by employers 1.25% 1.25%

+Measurement Fiscal Year

+Year 2023 Year 2024

+Employer contributions \$ 585,662 \$ 583,830

+Member contributions \$ 187,328 \$ 193,587

+NECE on-behalf contributions \$ 706,691 \$ 744,567

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS-Care OPEB program).
-When employers hire a TRS retiree, they are required to pay to TRS-Care, a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge to which all TRS employers are subject (regardless of whether or not they participate in TRS-Care).
+When employers hire a TRS retiree, they are required to pay a monthly surcharge of \$535 per retiree to TRS-Care.

-TRS-Care received supplemental appropriations from the State of Texas as the non-employer contributing entity in the amount of \$21.3 million in fiscal year 2023 provided by Rider 14 of the Senate Bill GAA of the 87th Legislature.
-These amounts were re-appropriated from amounts received by the pension and TRS-Care funds in excess of the state's actual obligation and then transferred to TRS-Care.
+TRS-Care received supplemental appropriations from the State as the NECE in the amount of \$21.3 million in fiscal year 2023 provided by Rider 14 of the Senate Bill GAA of the 87th Legislature.
+These amounts were re-appropriated from amounts received by the pension and TRS-Care funds in excess of the State's actual obligation and then transferred to TRS-Care.

-Actuarial Assumptions.

-The actuarial valuation was performed as of August 31, 2022.
-Update procedures were used to roll forward the Total OPEB Liability to August 31, 2023.
-The actuarial valuation was determined using the following actuarial assumptions:
+Actuarial Assumptions: The actuarial valuation was performed as of August 31, 2022.
+Update procedures were used to roll forward the total OPEB liability to August 31, 2023.

-The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the pension plan, except that the OPEB valuation is more complex.
+The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the TRS pension plan, except that the OPEB valuation is more complex.
 The demographic assumptions were updated based on the experience study performed for TRS for the period ending August 31, 2021.
 The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2022 TRS pension actuarial valuation that was rolled forward to August 31, 2023:

 Rates of Mortality

 Rates of Retirement

 Rates of Termination

-Rates of Disability Incidence
+Rates of Disability

 General Inflation

 Wage Inflation

-Expected Payroll Growth

-The active mortality rates were based on PUB (2010), Amount-Weighted, Below-Median Income, Teacher Male and Female tables (with a two-year set forward for males).
-The post-retirement mortality rates for healthy lives were based on the 2021 TRS of Texas Healthy Pensioner Mortality Tables.
+The active mortality rates were based on PUB(2010), Amount-Weighted, Below-Median Income, Teacher male and female tables (with two-year set forward for males).
+The post-retirement mortality rates for healthy lives were based on 2021 TRS of Texas Healthy Pensioner Mortality Tables.
 The rates were projected on a fully generational basis using the ultimate improvement rates from mortality projection scale MP-2021.